willymcallister/willymcallister.github.io/_articles/rlc-natural-response-variations.md

 * $\alpha = 2\quad \omega_o = 2\qquad$ <span style="color:#11ACCD;">Critically damped</span>
 * $\alpha = 5\quad \omega_o = 3\qquad$ <span style="color:#0C7F99;">Over damped</span>

-All three currents surge upwards when the switch is closed.
+* All three currents surge upwards when the switch closed.
-Under damped goes the highest and wiggles above and below the ending current.
+* Under damped goes the highest and wiggles above and below the ending current.
-Critically damped has a single hump.
+* Critically damped has a single hump that never goes negative.
 It is the quickest to get down to the final current.
-Over damped also has a single hump.
+* Over damped also has a single hump.
 You can't see it in this image but it gets down to the final value a little slower than critically damped.

 ## Summary
 {:.no_toc}